yankostadinov/core/tutorials/guides/vanilla-js/vanilla.md

 ### 1.2.
 Getting Started with the Glue42 Core CLI

 Now we are going to use the Glue42 Core CLI to initiate our environment.
-To do that you need to:
+For that you will need to install the Glue42 Core CLI first and then call the `init` command, which will set up your dev environment.

 ```javascript
 npm install --global @glue42/cli-core